VulcanJS/vulcan-docs/source/terms-parameters.md

 ### Parameter Callbacks

-Every Nova collection has its own `collection.parameters` callback hook which you can use to add additional parameter transformations.
+Every Vulcan collection has its own `collection.parameters` callback hook which you can use to add additional parameter transformations.
 For example, this is how the `framework-demo` implements a sort by `createdAt` on the `Movies` collection:

 ```js
 import { addCallback } from 'meteor/nova:core';